Ahrefs vs Semrush — Which Should You Use?

 • A list of key competing domains.

-Overall, the quality of the domain analysis in Ahrefs and Semrush is similar, but Semrush surfaces a couple more metrics in its domain overview relating to branded traffic levels (searches where a site’s brand name is included in the query) and search intent (more on which later).
+Overall, I felt that the quality of the domain analysis in Ahrefs and Semrush is similar; but I noticed that Semrush surfaced a couple more metrics in its domain overview relating to branded traffic levels (searches where a site’s brand name is included in the query) and search intent (more on which later).

-However, Ahrefs lets you see the traffic value of a domain immediately (i.e., the amount of money that you’d need to pay each month to buy ads that would deliver an equivalent number of hits to a site).
-This is a very important piece of data.
+However, Ahrefs let me see the traffic value of a domain immediately — i.e., the amount of money that I’d need to pay each month to buy ads that would deliver an equivalent number of hits to a site.
+This is an important piece of information.

 The traffic value metric being displayed in Ahrefs